thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 Informally:

-> The hidden state is a reversible fingerprint of the entire prompt.
+> The hidden state is a reversible fingerprint of the entire prompt with respect to the model that produced it.

 If we know $r_\theta$ and have access to the model, the representation essentially determines the prompt.